stan-dev/design-docs/designs/0020-parallel-chain-api.md

 # Motivation
 [motivation]: #motivation

-Currently to run multiple chains for a given model a user or developer must use higher level parallelization tools such as `gnu parallel` or R/Python parallelism schemes.
+Currently, to run multiple chains for a given model a user or developer must use higher level parallelization tools such as `gnu parallel` or R/Python parallelism schemes.
 However, we have access to the TBB and with it a schedular for managing hierarchical parallelism.
 We can utilize the TBB to provide service API's for running multiple chains in one program and safely account for possible parallelism within a model using tools such as `reduce_sum()`.

 The benefits to this scheme are mostly in memory savings and standardization of multi chain processes in Stan.
 Because a stan model is immutable after construction it's possible to share that model across all chains.
 For a model that uses 1GB of data running 8 chains in parallel means we use 8GB of RAM.
 However by sharing the model across the chains we simply use 1GB of data.